Polynomials of the Askey Scheme as Clebsch-Gordan Coefficients: Introduction

 \section{Introduction}

 Clebsch--Gordan (CG) coefficients are fundamental in the representation theory of Lie algebras, where they enable the explicit direct sum decomposition of the tensor product of two irreducible representations.
 In physics, they arise as the coupling coefficients when two angular momenta are combined in quantum mechanics.
-The introduction of the coproduct allows for the construction of tensor products of representations.
-This concept naturally leads to the search for non-cocommutative coproducts and, ultimately, to the notion of quantum groups \cite{Drin1, Drin2}, which have since been intensively studied and applied in various contexts.
+The introduction of the coproduct, which is an algebra homomorphism from the algebra to the tensor product of the algebra, allows for the construction of tensor products of representations.
+This concept naturally leads to the search for non-cocommutative coproducts and, ultimately, to the notion of quantum groups~\cite{Drin1, Drin2}, which have since been intensively studied and applied in various contexts.

 The structure of an algebra combined with its coproduct imposes strong constraints on its CG coefficients.
-For $sl_2$, this relationship yields recurrence relations that allows for identifying the CG coefficients as a specific special function: the dual Hahn polynomials \cite{Racah,Koor}.
-The main goal of this paper is to perform the reverse procedure: starting with a given set of CG coefficients, we derive the associated algebra and its coproduct.
-We prove that for any finite family of polynomials within the ($q$-)Askey scheme (see \cite{KLS10}), there exists an algebra and a coproduct for which these polynomials serve as the corresponding CG coefficients.
-Since dual Hahn polynomials belong to this scheme, our procedure not only recovers the $sl_2$ result but also yields a more general coproduct for it.
-We also successfully identify the coproducts for the ($q$-)oscillator algebra and the quantum group $U_q(sl_2)$.
-The core technical tool enabling this procedure is the set of contiguity relations satisfied by the polynomials in the scheme, classified in \cite{contiguity}.
+For $\mathfrak{sl}_2$, this relationship yields recurrence relations that allows for identifying the CG coefficients as a~specific special function: the dual Hahn polynomials~\cite{Koor,Racah}.
+The main goal of this paper is to perform the reverse procedure: starting with a~given set of CG coefficients, we derive the associated algebra $\mathcal{A}$ with the suitable homomorphism $\Delta\colon \mathcal{A}\to \mathcal{A}\otimes \mathcal{A}$.
+Importantly, we do not require $\Delta$ to satisfy the full suite of axioms necessary for $\mathcal{A}$ to be a~Hopf algebra.
+In particular, the resulting homomorphisms are not necessarily coassociative.
+Consequently, $\Delta$ is referred to as a~generalized coproduct throughout this work.
+We prove that for any finite family of polynomials within the ($q$-)Askey scheme (see~\cite{KLS10}), there exists an algebra and a~generalized coproduct for which these polynomials serve as the corresponding CG coefficients.
+Since dual Hahn polynomials belong to this scheme, our procedure not only recovers the $\mathfrak{sl}_2$ result but also yields a~more general coproduct for it.
+We also successfully identify the generalized coproducts for the ($q$-)oscillator algebra and the quantum group ${\rm U}_q(\mathfrak{sl}_2)$.
+The core technical tool enabling this procedure is the set of contiguity relations satisfied by the polynomials in the scheme, classified in~\cite{contiguity}.